 For instance, if a certificate is presented for Wednesday to Friday only, and the teacher is fit and back to school on Monday, the weekend will not be counted as sick leave.
 (The school must follow the medical certificate provided, so if the certificate runs to the Sunday inclusive, the weekend will be recorded as sick leave.)

 As a general rule, taking sick leave on both sides of a weekend or other school closure will result in that closure being counted as sick leave.

 If the teacher was sick on a Friday and on the following Monday, they are assumed to also have been sick over the weekend, so this will be counted as a four-day absence.

 The sick leave scheme requires a return to work for an unspecified “reasonable period” on either side of the closure to ensure the closure is not counted.

-The Department and Occupational Health Service have the discretion to consider the individual circumstances of the teacher’s absence and nature of their illness when considering what constitutes a “reasonable period” of return, and closures may be retrospectively reclassified as sick leave.
+The Department of Education and the Occupational Health Service have the discretion to consider the individual circumstances of the teacher’s absence and nature of their illness when considering what constitutes a “reasonable period” of return, and closures may be retrospectively reclassified as sick leave.

 If a teacher is absent for an extended period prior to a school closure, but is fit again immediately prior to the closure, or even on date during the closure, it is possible to avoid the whole closure being recorded as sick leave.